KNaiFen/Pupil/README.md

 ## What is Pupil?

 Pupil is a community-maintained continuation of pupil, which was an unofficial port of Iris (Fabric shaders) to Forge.
-Since pupil development has stalled, Pupil aims to keep shader support alive on Forge for modern Minecraft versions.
+Since pupil development has stalled, Pupil aims to keep shader support alive on Forge for modern Minecraft versions

 ## Why "Pupil"?